Why Business Owners Don’t Plan for Succession…And Why it’s CriticalJuly 18, 2019

 2. Reasonable Certainty

-In most jurisdictions, lost profits or damages must be determined with “reasonable certainty.”
+In most jurisdictions, determining lost profits or damages must be done with “reasonable certainty.”
 According to one court case, what constitutes reasonably certain evidence of lost profits is a fact-intensive determination.
 “At a minimum, opinions or estimates of lost profits must be based on objective facts, figures and data from which the amount of lost profits can be ascertained.”
 (Holt Atherton Indus., Inc. v.
 Heine, 835 S.W.2d 80, 84, Tex.
 1992).

 The true burden is establishing the facts that underpin the determination of lost profits.
 This standard discourages speculation or conjecture and requires that assumptions and projections must have a “reasonable basis” and provides for the most likely outcome.